 There should now be no doubt in the minds of our readers that Genesis 1:2 is a description of the state of the earth resulting from the horrific cataclysmic global judgement, which God carried out in the Pre-Adamic Age, because of the sins of angels; and there is indeed an age-gap of many millions of years between Genesis 1:1 and Genesis 1:2.
 This age-gap is the Pre-Adamic Age.

 Please understand that the Pre-Adamic Age consisted of two long periods of time, which together would have been millions of years.
 During the first long period of time, the earth was a beautiful Garden of Eden as first created in the beginning when the angels rejoiced over it.
-During the second long period of time, the earth was in a totally ruined state, after it had been destroyed in God’s judgement of Satan and his angels, until it was renewed by God at the beginning of the Adamic Age.
+During the second long period of time, the earth was in a totally chaotic, ruined, darkened, flooded and frozen state, after it had been destroyed in God’s judgement of Satan and his angels, until it was renewed by God at the beginning of the Adamic Age.

 We have shown from Scripture that the Pre-Adamic earth was destroyed because of the sins of angels.
 However, God understood right from the beginning, before He created the universe and the earth, that this would happen because God is all knowing and He knows the end from the beginning.
 Although God destroyed the Pre-Adamic earth, it was always in His Plan to renew the earth and start the Second Age, the Adamic Age.
 This was when God created man in own His image, the pinnacle of God’s creation.
 God created the first man, Adam, at the beginning of the Second Age when God renewed the earth and its atmosphere in the six-day creation week.